Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Numerical Experiments

-Lastly, we compare the ``splitting" approach versus the ``non-splitting" approach to constructing CIs.
-Under the simple strategy of using a subsample size around $30$ (Tables~\ref{anova_sim2} and \ref{anova_sim4}), the two approaches perform comparably well in the sense that the CIs they generate have similar lengths and coverage probabilities.
-However, under the subsample strategy inspired by Theorem \ref{optimal_allocation} (Tables~\ref{anova_sim3} and \ref{anova_sim5}), ``splitting" consistently outperforms ``non-splitting" in terms of coverage probability.
-The CIs from the ``non-splitting" approach exhibit incorrect coverage levels in the case of large input data sizes in Table \ref{anova_sim5}.
-A possible issue is the overly small subsample size used that leads to a high bias in the point estimator.
-With a subsample size $s$, the bias of $\mathbb E_*[\bar\psi^b]$ can be as large as $O(1/s)$.
-Given that the input standard error is $\Theta(1/\sqrt n)$, $\mathbb E_*[\bar\psi^b]$ has negligible bias only when the subsample size $s$ is large enough, namely when $s=\omega(\sqrt n)$.
-Now with the subsample ratios used in Table~\ref{anova_sim5}, the subsample sizes are $s_1=9,s_2=4$ in the case $n_1=60,n_2=30$ and $s_1=15,s_2=7$ in all other cases.
-These small subsample sizes lead to large biases and affect the coverages especially when the data size grows.
-In contrast, in Table~\ref{anova_sim4} the biases range only from $0.011$ to $0.014$ for all cases except when $n_1=60,n_2=30$, thanks to the larger subsample sizes $s_1=60,s_2=30$ under the subsample ratio $\theta=30/n_2$.
-The last column of Table~\ref{anova_sim5} shows the coverage probabilities after (theoretically) removing the bias from the point estimator, which are as good as those by the ``splitting" approach (Table~\ref{anova_sim3}).
-Because of the bias and the consequent under-coverage issue, we caution the use of the ``non-splitting" approach, that it should only be used when a relatively large subsample size is adopted.
+Next we compare the splitting and non-splitting approaches under the same total budget of $1500$ simulation runs.
+Like in the splitting approach, we use a subsample size $\theta\min_in_i=30$ for our non-splitting approach, but use $B=75,B=20$ to consume all the $1500$ simulation runs.
+We find that the CIs generated from the two approaches have similar lengths, but the non-splitting approach underperforms in terms of coverage accuracy.
+Each plot in Figure \ref{result:nonsplit} shows the coverage probabilities of the non-splitting CIs versus the splitting ones for each of the considered example systems, as the input data size grows from $30$ to thousands.
+We see that when the data size is relatively small (e.g., below $500$), the two approaches generate CIs with similar coverage accuracy.
+When the data size grows larger, however, the coverage probability of the non-splitting CIs keeps dropping in all the three examples, especially in the M/M/1 queue with arrival rate $0.9$ where a drop towards $86\%$ is observed, whereas the splitting CIs exhibit almost exact $95\%$ coverage.
+A possible cause of the undercoverage is the overly small subsample size compared to the input data size, which leads to a high bias in the point estimator.
+With a subsample size $s$, the bias of the non-splitting point estimator $\mathbb E_*[\bar\psi]$ with respect to the truth $\psi(F_1,\ldots,F_m)$ can be as large as $O(1/s)$.
+Given that the input standard error is $\Theta(1/\sqrt n)$, $\mathbb E_*[\bar\psi]$ has a negligible bias only when the subsample size is large enough, namely when $s=\omega(\sqrt n)$, indicating that a small subsample size relative to the data size can corrupt the CI.
+In our experiment, we find that the (supposedly unobservable) bias can be as large as $25\%$ of the CI width when the input data size is $2000$ in the M/M/1 queue with arrival rate $0.9$, and that artificially removing the bias from the point estimator can improve the coverage to a similar level achieved by the splitting approach.
+Because of the bias and the consequent under-coverage issue, we caution the use of the non-splitting approach, that it should only be used when a relatively large subsample size is adopted.